intel/llvm/clang/docs/SYCLFERFCLoweringKernel.md

 # SYCL Kernel

-A SYCL construct such as 'single_task' takes a function object as one of its arguments.
+A SYCL construct such as 'single_task' can take a named function object or a lambda as one of its arguments.
 The contents of this function object are executed on the device.
 To enable this, the function object is converted into the format of an OpenCL kernel.

 Consider the following code snippet: